 Abrams said improving the state’s healthcare system was at the top of the list of issues she wanted to tackle if elected, a message that lined up with Democrats’ national focus as they seek to gain control of at least one chamber of Congress, which would give them the ability to oppose Trump’s agenda.

 “The Republican solution has been nothing,” Abrams said on Thursday.
 “It has been absolutely nothing.”

 The embrace of healthcare is a sharp shift for Democrats, who were wary of defending Obamacare in previous elections when the law that created it was unpopular with many voters.

-Democrats are favoured to flip the 23 seats they need to secure a majority in the House of Representatives, although they are considered a long shot to pick up the two seats needed to capture the Senate.
+Democrats are favored to flip the 23 seats they need to secure a majority in the House of Representatives, although they are considered a long shot to pick up the two seats needed to capture the Senate.

-On Friday, he will travel to West Virginia, which he won by more than 40 percentage points in 2016.
+On Friday, Trump will travel to West Virginia, which he won by more than 40 percentage points in 2016.
 The state’s Democratic senator, Joe Manchin, has attacked his opponent, Republican state Attorney General Patrick Morrisey, for participating in the same lawsuit Hawley joined.

 The ad featured courtroom footage of Luis Bracamontes – an illegal immigrant from Mexico convicted in the 2014 killings of two police officers in Sacramento, California – saying in accented English he would kill more cops.
-A narrator asks, “Who else would Democrats let in?”
+A narrator asks: “Who else would Democrats let in?”

 For Citizen TV updates